 Step 5: Submit the Data Use Request.

 After satisfying the training requirements, researchers must fill out and submit a DUR through the N3C Data Enclave.
-(See a sample DUR form.)
 Researchers will need to provide a project title, a public research statement, a description of their research project plan, the level of data they intend to access and other information.
 Researchers also must read and attest to the DUA and to the N3C Data User Code of Conduct.
 If requesting access to the LDS, researchers will need to provide a copy of their institution’s Human Research Protection Program IRB determination letter.
-For more details about the DUR, see the N3C Data Access Forms and Resources page.

 After a researcher submits a DUR, it will be reviewed by the N3C Data Access Committee (DAC).
 The DAC is composed of federal staff from NIH and is responsible for reviewing and approving all DURs.
 Researchers will receive a DAC determination by email and, if approved, instructions for accessing the data.
 DURs will be effective for one year from the date access is granted and will be renewable.